2015 LIMITED LATE MODEL RULES

 All cars over 1” offset are to be 55% left, 50% rear maximum.

 Minimum of 2 (two) 1/2” grade 8 bolt and self locking nuts or drilled and wired to mount all ballast weight.
 All ballast weight must be mounted safely and securely, no lower than 5” ground clearance.
-If weight is mounted behind rear end housing, must be no lower than the center of the rear end axel tube.
 No weight to be rearward of fuel cell.
 All weight must be labeled with car number and painted white.
 Added weight must be in block form in no less than five-pound blocks.

 4. ROLL CAGE